digitalepidemiologylab/COVID-documents/README.md

 Serological tests are of limited use in a contact tracing system.
 People with established immunity are not susceptible anymore, and most likley not infectious.
 Thus, neither isolation nor quarantine protocols apply to them.
 However, establishing immunity with sufficient accuracy is challenging, and given the currently low prevelance estimates almost everywhere, serology  test shoud be used with great care.

 Importantly, PCR tests should not be used to *determine* quarantine of the contacts.
-Upon exposure from a confirmed index case, a contact may habe been infected, but not have a high enough viral load for a PCR test to pick up.
+Upon exposure from a confirmed index case, a contact may habe been infected, but not have a high enough viral load for a PCR test to detect.
 Thus, a negative PCR test cannot exclude, at any time during the quarantine period, that the person will soon become contagious.
-That said, regular follow up on quarantined people will be important from an epidemiological and clinical perspective.
+That said, regular testing with quarantined people will be important from an epidemiological and clinical perspective.

 ## Operational